ilha78/quicktest/README.md

 # QuickTest: A minimal workspace to validate your scripts

-This project was written using bash scripts.
+This project was written using bash.

 ## Setup